rxwp5657/Clutch/README.md

 }
 ```

-### OpenGl
+### OpenGL
-Clutch can interoperate with OpenGl, here is a simple example:
+Clutch can interoperate with OpenGL, here is a simple example:

 ```c++
 ... //other includes